2017 Course Maps (2018 maps will be posted when the course is certified)

 Do you have a Gear Check area?

-Gear check will be available at the finish line on race morning.
+Gear check will be available at the start line on race morning.
+Bags will then be transferred to the finish line for pickup.

 Can I wear headphones, push strollers or bring my dog?